 What I can say is the best processes in my experience when using Sigil is three stage: write, convert, finish.

-Write the book in what ever format you’re most confortable using what ever tools you’re most confortable with.
+Write the book in what ever format you’re most comfortable using what ever tools you’re most comfortable with.
 The caveat is you really need to be working in a digital medium.
 At some point you will have to digitize and scanning in pages of paper then correcting errors is going to be a long and arduous process.
 In most cases simply typing your book into Word is going to save you time after you’ve finished writing if you go the pen and paper route.
 Most authors are going to use Word which lets them, write, edit and do basic formatting.
 At this point leave the formatting pretty basic.

 Use an automated conversion tool like calibre to get your book into a format that is a bit more editable as an ebook.
 Word is a great editor but Word files are complex (and older versions do not have official format specifications).
 For Word the best advise is to have Word save as HTML.
 This will lead to it’s own issues but they can be worked around.
 HTML produced by Word will have basic formatting intact and the beauty of using an automated conversion tool is a lot will come through when converting to ePub.